jeromerg/NCase/README.md

 Combining Contributors
 ----------------------

-In NCase, you can mix any contributors in any definition.
+In a definition, you can mix any contributors.

 Imagine `TodoManager.AddTodo(...)` requires an additional argument, for example the user to assign the todo to: